schehata/schehata/README.md

 ### Hi there 👋

+I am Curious software engineer shifting into DevOps culture, looking forward to be a Sitre Reliability Engineer.
+Interested in building infrastructure and reliable CI/CD processes that improves the quality of life of engineers and helps business to deliver faster with more confidence.
+I came from backend development background with experience in Go, Python, SQL, and Java in microservices architecture.
+My main focus currently is on K8s, CI/CD, AWS.

+🌱 I’m currently learning platform infrastructures and working my way to become an SRE.

 <!--
 **schehata/schehata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.